mbdevpl/ingit/README.rst

 ``ingit checkout``
 ------------------

 Interactively select revision to checkout from list of local branches, remote non-tracking branches and local tags.

-The list of branches to select from is composed by combinig:
+The list of branches to select from is composed by combining:

-- local branches
+*   local branches
-- non-tracking branches on all remotes
+*   non-tracking branches on all remotes
-- local tags
+*   local tags

 Checking out a remote branch will create a local branch with the same unless it already exists.
 If it already exists, repository will end up in detached head state.

-Also, checking out any tag will put repository in detached head state.
+Also, checking out any tag will put repository in a detached head state.

 ``ingit merge``
 ---------------

-Not yet implemented!
+**Not yet implemented!** The following functionality is intended.

 Interactively merge all branches to their tracking branches.
-For each ``<branch>``-``<tracking-branch>`` pair, execute ``git checkout <branch>`` and then if the merge can be fast-forward, automatically execute ``git merge <tracking-branch> --ff-only``.
+For each not merged ``<branch>``-``<tracking-branch>`` pair, execute ``git checkout <branch>`` and then if the merge is fast-forward, automatically execute ``git merge <tracking-branch> --ff-only``.
 If not, then show more information about the situation of the repository, and propose:

 *   ``git merge --log <tracking-branch>``,
 *   ``git rebase -i <tracking-branch>`` and
 *   ``git reset --hard <tracking-branch>``.

-If repository is dirty when this command is executed, the command will do nothing.
+If repository is dirty when this command is executed, do nothing.
 After work is done, return to the originally checked-out branch.

 ``ingit push``
 --------------

 Execute ``git push <remote-name> <branch>:<tracking-branch-name>`` for the active branch.

+The above functionality works, but the following functionality is **not yet implemented**.

+Use ``--all`` to execute the push for every branch that has a remote tracking branch.

 ``ingit gc``